Lin-2026/WelcomeTo_FrontEndDev/README.md

 # Welcome To - The Board Game

 ## Description
 This is a fully front-end development project inspired by the board game *Welcome To*.
-It replicates core elements of the game’s interface and interactions through HTML, CSS, and JavaScript.
+It has the core elements of the GUI.
+This project includes HTML, CSS, and JavaScript.
 The project showcases:
 - Interactive textboxes
 - Checkboxes and custom-designed checkboxes
-- Clickable and dynamically updated card piles
+- Clickable card piles
 - Shuffle functionality for card piles
-- Smooth, responsive UI design

 This project was built to practice DOM manipulation, event handling, and UI logic in a game-like setting.